renvrant/formcontrol-freaks/src/content/validation.md

 ## Validation as selectors
 - Selectors are middleware that can compute data from the store
+- We don't have to track validity explicitly in the store - we can compute it, and update the store less
-- We can use reselect to computer the validity of our form data from the store, then tell our components about it
+- We can use reselect to compute the validity of our form data from the store, then tell our components about it
-- computing values, not changing the state all the time. can prioritize computation as opposed to changes in the store

 ---

 ## Creating a character selector
+Selectors chain functions and pipe the return value of one function into the next.
+`form.character` will be returned by this selector

 ```ts
 import { IAppState } from '../store/store';